hmrc/amls-estate-agency-business-frontend/README.md

 To run the project clone the repository and in terminal $sbt "run $PORT"

-To be run in conjunction with AMLS Frontend.
+To be run in conjunction with AMLS Frontend